Skip to content

 Tatis would start his historic night by crushing the third pitch from Park over the left field wall for a Grand Slam.
 The Cardinals now led 4-2.
 But it only got worse for Park.

 So Chan Ho Park, incredibly still pitching, has one precious out to get with the bases still loaded.
-And up comes the man who homered off him earlier in the inning, amazingly in the same situation.
+And up comes the man who homered off him earlier in the inning, who is amazingly in the same situation.
 For the record, Park has 42 pitches in this inning alone.

-Thanks for reading and please comment below if you have any baseball memories you would like to share.
+Thanks for reading, and please comment below if you have any baseball memories you would like to share.

-This Post Has One Comment
+This Post Has 0 Comments

 Leave a Reply